artlung/topfour.net/README.md

 Submissions will be reviewed as quickly as possible, and when your Pull Request is merged, your website will appear in the directory above!

+*We reserve the right to refuse any site we deem to be inappropriate.
+Basically, if you wouldn't show it to your grandma or your kids, you're probably not going to get accepted.*

 ### 7. Link back

 It would be awesome if you link back to this website from your **/top4** page.
 This way your readers can discover Top 4's from other people.